MiriamGaGu/node_Koa_api/README.md

 To run test npm test is not working
 Use mocha test or mocha + filename fo the test

 chai is not working still for some reason

+psql also has that error
+iangu@JaBeats MINGW64 ~/Documents/API/RESTfulAPI/node-koa-api (master)
+$ psql
+bash: psql: command not found
+Doesn't matter if it's installed globally